BrambleXu/data_science_project_template/README.md

-# Data Science Project Template (WIP)
+# Data Science Project Template

-Write about 1-2 paragraphs describing the purpose of your project.
+This is a template repo for data science project.

 ## Project structure